-In Peru, the pro-US neoliberal economist Pedro Pablo Kuczynski has replaced Ollanta Humala in the presidency.
+In Peru, the pro-U.S. neoliberal economist Pedro Pablo Kuczynski has replaced Ollanta Humala in the presidency.
 Humala's administration was politically moderate, yet plagued by scandals.

-Peru's strategic position on the Pacific Ocean makes it one of Latin America's key players in the region's relationship with Asia, including the Asia Pacific Economic Cooperation Forum, which it hosted in November 2016.
-Peru will play an important role in shaping a range of regional institutions, including the Trans-Pacific Partnership and the Pacific Alliance, as well as inter-American institutions such as the OAS, UNASUR and CELAC.
-The nation is also one of the most important commercial and military partners for China17 and Russia18 in the region.
+Peru's strategic position on the Pacific Ocean makes it one of Latin America's key players in the region's relationship with Asia, including the Asia Pacific Economic Cooperation Forum (APEC) which it hosted in November 2016.
+Peru will play an important role in shaping a range of regional institutions, including the Trans Pacific Partnership and the Pacific Alliance, as well as inter-American institutions such as the OAS, UNASUR and CELAC.
+The nation is also one of the most important commercial and military partners for China and Russia in the region.

-Although Peru's economy is anticipated to grow at an average rate of 4.2 percent through 2021,19 its mining and petroleum sectors continue to suffer from depressed global prices for those commodities.
+Although Peru's economy is anticipated to grow at an average rate of 4.2% through 2021, its mining and petroleum sectors continue to suffer from depressed global prices for those commodities.
 Peru also continues to face governance challenges in its remote mountain and jungle regions stemming from conflicts between mining and petroleum companies, and the local communities impacted by their activities.

-Peru also faces growing challenges as a source country for cocaine and illegal mining products exported to Europe, the United States and Asia.20 Coca cultivation in Peru is expanding in the northern jungle region south of the Putumayo River (partly due to the cessation of aerial spraying against coca plants by its neighbor to the north, Colombia).
-It is similarly growing along the length of the eastern side of its portion of the Andes Mountains.
-Meanwhile, illegal mining activities in Peru are also growing, spreading from the Madre de Dios Region to neighboring departments such as Puno and Cusco.
-Cocaine and intermediate coca products, as well as metals and minerals from the informal mining sector are being increasingly exported from neighboring Bolivia, adding to organized crime and associated social challenges in the country.21
+Peru also faces growing challenges source country for cocaine and illegal mining products exported to Europe, the U.S. and Asia.
+Coca cultivation in Peru is expanding in the northern jungle region south of the Putumayo river (partly due to the cessation of aerial spraying against coca plants by its neighbor to the north, Colombia).
+It is similarly growing along the length of the eastern side of its portion of the Andes mountains.
+Meanwhile, illegal mining activities in Peru are also growing, spreading from Madre de Dios to neighboring departments such as Puno and Cusco.
+Cocaine and intermediate coca products, as well as metals and minerals from the informal mining sector are being increasingly exported from neighboring Bolivia, adding to organized crime and associated social challenges in the country.